threefoldtecharchive/info_manual3/wiki/faq/faq.md

 - [Casperlabs](https://play.grid.tf/#/casperlabs)

 When you take into consideration that with CapRover only, you get dozens and dozens of free and open source one-click applications, from Wordpress to Ruby, you realize the fun ahead.

 ***

+### Can I deploy a Mastodon server on Threefold Grid?

+Yes!
+It is possible to [deploy a Mastodon server](https://getmastodon.threefold.io/) on the Threefold Grid.
+Check this easy-to-follow guide right [here](https://library.threefold.me/info/manual/#/manual__threefold_mastodon_home).
+This is a beta tester version.
+The final version will be available on Threefold Grid 3.8.
+For more information, read this [TF Forum post](https://forum.threefold.io/t/beta-testers-wanted-mastodon-powered-by-threefold/3637).

+***